sprkweb/tarona/CONTRIBUTING.md

 *This process must have access to read and write to the directory of the project.
 Internet connection is also needed for dependency installation.*

+If you want to create a portable package, use `jruby`, build the game and run:

+    $ rake jruby_bundle

 ## Code Style
 Required:
 - BDD (coverage as full as possible).
 RSpec for Ruby, Jasmine for JS.